sapcc/go-makefile-maker/README.md

 | `githubWorkflows.ci.postgres.enabled` | boolean | `false` | Adds PostgreSQL service container for the `test` job.
 You can connect to the PostgreSQL service at `localhost:54321` and `postgres` user with password: `postgres` ([More info][postgres-service-container]). |
 | `githubWorkflows.ci.postgres.version` | string | `12` | Docker Hub tag for [`postgres` image][docker-hub-postgres]. |
 | `githubWorkflows.ci.ignorePaths` | list | *(optional)* | Refer to the description for `githubWorkflows.global.ignorePaths`. |

-You can disable this workflow for a specific commit by including `[ci skip]` in the commit message.

 [ref-runs-on]: https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on
 [postgres-service-container]: https://docs.github.com/en/actions/guides/creating-postgresql-service-containers#testing-the-postgresql-service-container